DinSekos/demo-service-worker-workbox/README.md

 ...
 ```

-Now, each time your run `build` command, the following conversion are done:
+Now, each time your run `build` command, the following conversions are done:
 * `sw-source.ts` => `sw-source.js` (typescript to javascript)
 * `sw-source.js` => `sw.js` (SW source to SW build)
 ***